sourcefuse/loopback4-microservice-catalog/services/feature-toggle-service/README.md

 ### Strategies

 The open source unleash allows us to create our custom strategies that the features can have, giving us a free hand in implementaion.
 Read more about [strategies]().
-We have created our custom strategies like Tenant and User once.
-Whenever a new strategy is added it needs to be mentioned while we initialize unleash in out application.
+Extend to the base Strategy class override the isEnabled() method and also whenever a new strategy is added it needs to be mentioned while we initialize unleash in our application.
+We have created our custom strategies like Tenant and User.

 ```typescript
 unleash.initialize({